Optimal and Maximin Procedures for Multiple Testing Problems: OMT procedures for exchangeable simple hypotheses

-Thus, a complete algorithm for solving our OMT problems involves: \begin{enumerate} \item An approach for searching the space $(\mathbb R^+ \cup \{0\})^K$ of possible $\vmu$ vectors for a solution $\vmu^*$. \item An approach for (exact or numerical) integration , to calculate for any $\vmu$ vector and asses the error relative to the conditions on $\vmu^*$. \end{enumerate} \srdel{Given these two components, we have a fully characterized algorithm for solving Problem (\ref{opt}).}
+Thus, a complete algorithm for solving our OMT problems involves: \begin{enumerate} \item An approach for searching the space $(\mathbb R^+ \cup \{0\})^K$ of possible $\vmu$ vectors for a solution $\vmu^*$. \item An approach for (exact or numerical) integration , to calculate for any $\vmu$ vector and asses the error relative to the conditions on $\vmu^*$. \end{enumerate}

-In \S~\ref{supp:alg} \comment{of the supplementary }we demonstrate a detailed derivation of the formulas and resulting algorithm for a specific instance of the general problem: Maximizing $\Pi_3$ for $K=3$ independent tests under FDR control. \srdel{
+In \S~\ref{supp:alg} we demonstrate a detailed derivation of the formulas and resulting algorithm for a specific instance of the general problem: Maximizing $\Pi_3$ for $K=3$ independent tests under FDR control.